imdanielsp/sow/README.md

 structure immediately after it was modified.
 The data structure was not modified frequently, but when it was, it was important to save it to disk immediately.

-Normally applications would mutate the data structure in memory and then save it to disk by explicitly invoking a save routine.
+Normally, applications would mutate the data structure in memory and then save it to disk by explicitly invoking a save routine.

 ```cpp